screwdriver-cd/screwdriver/design/build-cache.md

 ### Scoping

-Cache scoping levels can be expressed as `Job level < Event level < Pipeline level`.
-Job level scoping limits the cache to particular jobs, within a single event, within a single pipeline.
-Event level scoping limits the cache to a certain event within a single pipeline.
-Pipeline level scoping represents a globally scoped cache for the single pipeline, with the cache being available for all instances of the pipeline.
+Job level scoping limits the cache to particular jobs, within a single pipeline.
+Event level scoping limits the cache to a single event within a pipeline.
+Pipeline level scoping represents a globally scoped cache for the single pipeline, with the cache being available for all jobs of the pipeline.

 #### [Tentative] Regarding commits, branches and scoping